Responsible for coordinating AIT academic program and faculty.

 Balázs Patkós (born 1978) is head of Department of Combinatorics and its Applications at the Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences.
 He obtained his MSc degree at Eötvös University, Budapest in 2003 and his PhD at Central European University in 2008.
 After a 3-semester postdoc position at the University of Memphis, he returned to Hungary in 2010.
 He has been teaching introductory courses in several areas of mathematics at several universities (Eötvös University, Budapest University of Technology and Economics, Central European University, McDaniel College) both in English and in Hungarian.
 He has been awarded the Youth Prize of the Hungarian Academy of Sciences and several research fellowships by the Academy and the Hungarian National Scientific Fund.
 His Erdős number is 2.

 Lóránt Péteri (born 1976), musicologist, has been lecturing at AIT since the Autumn of 2011.
-He is professor and head of the Musicology Department of the Liszt Academy of Music (State University), Budapest.
+He is professor and head of the Musicology Department of the Liszt Academy of Music, Budapest.
 He is a member of the Advisory Board of the Gustav Mahler Research Centre (Toblach), of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
 He has given papers about the music culture of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Dobbiaco, Guildford, New York, Pittsburgh, Radziejowice, and Wrocław).
 Among his latest contributions is his chapter in The Routledge Handbook of Music Signification (2020).

 Ernő Rubik (born in 1944 in Budapest) studied architecture and design in Budapest and after graduating, worked as an assistant professor.
 While trying to give his students a true "feel" for abstraction and complexity, Mr. Rubik developed several 3D constructions, among them his best-known puzzle, the Rubik's Cube.